jarelllama/Scam-Blocklist/SOURCES.md

 All data retrieved from the following sources are publicly available.<br>
 Any data hidden behind account creation/commercial licenses is never used.

-Sources marked as inactive are not being automatically employed to retrieve domains.
+Only active sources are used to automatically retrieve domains.

 | Source | Type | Active | Excluded from light |
 |:--- |:--- |:--- |:--- |